contrapunctus-1/ido-mini/README.md

 Plus, some improvements of its own -
-1. If a recentf entry is already visited by a buffer, put the entry at the end of the candidates list.
+1. If a recentf entry is already visited by a buffer, put the entry at the end of the (recentf?) candidates list.
 2. (planned) tweak `im/use-paths` to search and display not just buffer names but also their file paths, wherever applicable.